 1. Foot Placement

-The most common position for your feet, especially for standing dumbbell workouts, is about shoulder width apart.
+The most common position for your feet, especially for standing dumbbell workouts, is about shoulder-width apart.
 This gives you a solid base for both balance and mobility without causing excess or unnatural strain.

 2. Hand Grip